Black Veil Brides: Self-titled fourth album and Vale (2013–2019)

-The Phantom Tomorrow and The Mourning (2020–present)
+The Phantom Tomorrow, The Mourning and Bleeders (2020–present)

 On August 2, 2020, following the live stream show which celebrated the re-recording of We Stitch These Wounds, Jeremy "Jinxx" Ferguson had confirmed that they are working on a new album during the COVID-19 pandemic, stating in an interview with Myglobalmind:

 On November 11, 2020, the band announced The Phantom Tomorrow in an interview with Kerrang!.
 The first single "Scarlet Cross" was released on November 13.
 On April 12, 2021, the band released the second single from The Phantom Tomorrow, "Fields of Bone", as well as releasing the cover art, track listing, and pre-order details.
 On May 4, the band announced that they were forced to delay the release of The Phantom Tomorrow due to production complications caused by the COVID-19 pandemic, pushing the album's release back from June 4, 2021, to October 29, 2021.
 It was soon followed up with "Crimson Skies", released with an animated lyric video on June 3.
 The fourth single, "Torch", was released with a music video on August 13.
 On May 13, 2022, the band released the music video to the song "Born Again".
 On August 30, the band announced on their social media that they are releasing a new single.
 On September 6, the band released the single "Saviour II" and its corresponding music video.
-At the same time, they announced their new EP called The Mourning which is set for release on October 21, 2022 through Sumerian Records.
+At the same time, they announced their new EP called The Mourning which was released on October 21, 2022, through Sumerian Records.
+On April 26, 2024, the band announced that they have signed to Spinefarm Records and released their Bleeders EP.
+A music video for the song "Bleeders" was released on April 26, 2024.
+A music video for the song "My Friends" was released in July 2024.
+The EP is inspired by Sweeney Todd.